gangadhara691/circuitrobot/README.md

 - **Battery Placement:** https://huggingface.co/ronantakizawa/battery-placement

 ## Approach
-- **Data Collection:** For battery placement and aligator clip opening, we collected 35 episodes of data, where each episode collected vision and kinetic information from the SO-ARM101
+- **Data Collection:** For battery placement and alligator clip opening, we collected 35 episodes of data, where each episode collected vision and kinetic information from the SO-ARM101
 - **Imitation Learning:** We used a leader and follower SO-ARM101 to gather data on movements using its built-in camera and rotary parts (Vision, Kinetics).
 - **Environment Setup**: For each episode, the arm was placed in a 40 cm x 40cm space.
   - For the battery placement, the battery was 14mm x 50mm, and its center was placed at (30cm, 20cm), and the battery holder was at (10cm, 20cm).
 The circuit used was called [Osoyoo Kids Science Lab Learning Kit](https://osoyoo.com/2018/08/22/user-manual-of-children-science-lab-learning-kit/).
 Each object in the item was taped to keep in place.